FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 THC percentage based on genetic makeup is one way to determine the concentration of THC in any product.
 Each particular strain of a hemp or cannabis plant possesses unique genetic characteristics that impact its Delta 9 strength, leading to a diverse range of potency levels across various strains.

 Genetic factors govern the synthesis and accumulation of Delta 9 in hemp and cannabis plants.
-Some strains inherit traits that promote high THC production, resulting in potent varieties.
+Some strains inherit traits that promote strong THC production, resulting in potent varieties.
 Conversely, others exhibit more moderate potency due to different genetic predispositions.

 Cannabis Plant Growing Conditions and Extraction Methods

-For this factor, soil quality, temperature, humidity, and light exposure profoundly impact THC levels in both cannabis and hemp plant materials.
+For this factor, soil quality, temperature, humidity, and light exposure profoundly impact THC potency in both cannabis and hemp plant materials.
 These optimal growing conditions enhance THC production.
 But this is just one component.

 The extraction method also plays a crucial role in determining the potency of CBD and THC products.
 Many hemp and cannabis companies simply forget this, adopting extraction methods that incorporate harmful chemicals.
 Stirling sets itself apart by exclusively utilizing a unique solventless extraction that allows them to extract pure cannabinoids, explaining why their products are very effective.